scala/scala/spec/05-classes-and-objects.md

 definition defines a name in the term namespace.

 This technique is applied by the Scala compiler when interpreting a Java class with static members.
-Such a class $C$ is conceptually seen as a pair of a Scala class that contains all instance members of $C$ and a Scala object that contains all static members of $C$.
+Such a class ´C´ is conceptually seen as a pair of a Scala class that contains all instance members of ´C´ and a Scala object that contains all static members of ´C´.

 Generally, a _companion module_ of a class is an object which has the same name as the class and is defined in the same scope and